gdlow/brickguard/README.md

 ## Privacy Policy

-**TLDR:** We do not collect any user information or in-app activity (logged internet domains, app interactions).
-We do not have access to the contents of the weekly usage reports sent to a user's accountability email and do not use the user's accountability email for any marketing or commercial purposes.
+**TLDR:** We do not knowingly collect any user information or in-app activity (logged internet domains, app interactions).
+The logged user interactions and internet domains are saved to the device's local storage and not shared with us.
+We do not have access to the message body of the weekly usage reports sent to a user's accountability email and do not knowingly use the user's accountability email for any marketing or commercial purposes.

 View the full privacy policy [here](https://gdlow.github.io/brickguard/about/privacy_policy.html).